eawww/MeetHooks/Outline.md

   - There's no urgent need to uplift existing code to use components, and, even if you *really* want to, you should spend some time writing new code with Hooks and make sure you and your team are comfortable with them before rewriting existing complicated components.
   - Even if two distinct effects with unrelated logic share the same dependency list, remember that one of the benefits of Hooks is their ability to organize stateful logic into cohesive modules.
     - For instance, if a component has multiple different effects that only need to fire when the component mounts and clean up when the component unmounts, don't just throw them all into one `useEffect` with an empty array as the second argument.
 Split those puppies up!
+  - It's strongly advised that your array of dependencies contains every variable from your component that is used by your effect (stateful values, props, etc.).
+This does not include variables defined inside your effect.

 ## Error Handling